 What we don’t: Fleece doesn’t pack down as well as synthetic or down.

 ENO (short for Eagles Nest Outfitters) is best known for their hammocks, but they've made a solid foray into the camping accessory market.
-Rather than synthetic or down insulation, their FieldDay here utilizes a fleece build that offers cozy warmth at an affordable price (fleece is well loved as an insulator for its soft next-to-skin feel).
-From a durability standpoint, the quilted construction and thick nylon exterior are confidence-inspiring for use around camp (you don't have to worry about fill escaping through small holes) and boasts a water-resistant finish for fending off light moisture and debris.
+Rather than synthetic or down insulation, their FieldDay here utilizes a fleece build that offers cozy warmth at an affordable price (fleece is well-loved as an insulator for its soft next-to-skin feel).
+From a durability standpoint, the quilted construction and thick nylon exterior are confidence-inspiring for use around camp (you don't have to worry about fill escaping through small holes) and boast a water-resistant finish for fending off light moisture and debris.
 And like the Rumpl blankets above, the ENO sports functional buckles that allow you to go hands-free with the blanket wrapped around you.

 See the ENO FieldDay Blanket